 But there were little things like: what do I say, what’s a little thing that I can do, or how can I make them laugh.
 Things like that to really help change the atmosphere.
 I was learning how to interact with people.

-Others they were the opponent and were a really tense rival.
+Other guests were the opponent.
+They may have been a really tense rival.

 So who can’t use people skills?